 But aside from the practical, functional purpose of stock exchanges in actually affording share transactions, they also perform an essential role in regulating and standardising shares and share dealing throughout the transaction.
 Because the stock exchanges have stringent listing requirements, imposed on both the companies that list their shares and on the formulation of the shares themselves, traders can engage in the markets with the reassurance that there is sufficient regulation to ensure fair play.

-Stock markets (more about stock markets) are both the physical (or rather, electronic) place in which shares are transacted, and also the first-stage regulator of the markets, performing a crucial function in streamlining and overseeing the investment process.
+Stock markets are both the physical (or rather, electronic) place in which shares are transacted, and also the first-stage regulator of the markets, performing a crucial function in streamlining and overseeing the investment process.
 As a result, they are the largely unsung heroes of worldwide trading activity, facilitating the billions of share deals being executed day in, day out in a timely, efficient and cost-effective manner.